caedney/profile-shuffle/README.md

 shuffle
 -------
-A small script to randomly shuffle profiles
+A small JavaScript to randomly shuffle profiles